 If you're a fan of kawaii things, then 6%DokiDoki could be perfect for you.

-6%DokiDoki was Created by the legendary artist Sebastian Hasuda and has been bringing iconic kawaii styles to Harajuku since 1995.
+6%DokiDoki was Created by the legendary artist Sebastian Hasuda and brought iconic kawaii styles to Harajuku since 1995.
 Although the age of decora fashion may have passed, the store is still doing well.

 6%DokiDoki offers an array of clothes and accessories for every kawaii enthusiast.